mollie/laravel-mollie/docs/webhook.md

 Next-gen webhooks solve this through a signature sent in the header of the webhook request, along with the data of the resource that changed if you create a snapshot webhook.

 ### Setup
-To enable the inbound route for Mollie webhooks, set `MOLLIE_WEBHOOKS_ENABLED=true`.
+If you want to benefit from the Mollie webhook features provided by this package, set `MOLLIE_WEBHOOKS_ENABLED=true` in your `config/mollie.php` file.

 Next, decide how webhook events should be handled in your app.
 By default, an event is dispatched (e.g. `PaymentLinkPaid`) that you can listen to throughout your application.
 To learn how to consume these webhook events, see [Generating Events and Listeners](https://laravel.com/docs/12.x/events#generating-events-and-listeners).